KaufmannLukas/ds-ultimate-tic-tac-toe/README.md

 ## Introduction

 The project was created during the final project phase of the Data Science Bootcamp at the Spiced Academy in Berlin in November 2023. <br>
-The project goal was to use Reinforced Learning to teach an agent how to play Ultimate Tic-Tac-Toe (U_T-T-T). <br>
+The project goal was to use Reinforcement Learning to teach an agent how to play Ultimate Tic-Tac-Toe (U_T-T-T). <br>
 In this group project, we first created a Monte Carlo Tree Search (MCTS) search algorithm from scratch.
 Then we used an Artificial Neural Network (ANN) to implement Proximal Policy Optimization (PPO) to improve the performance of our agent. <br>
 Addtionally, we implemented an interactive interface with flask and html, as a final product, where the user can play Ultimate Tic-Tac-Toe against our engine. <br>